8 Ways to Prevent Heat Illness During a Heat WaveJuly 15, 2020 - Katie McCallum

 While we're all eager to head outdoors as a safe way to get out of the house during the COVID-19 pandemic, it's probably best to limit the time you spend outdoors during a heat advisory.

-If you work outdoors, be sure to take frequent breaks that include time to rehydrate and cool down in the shade.
+If you plan to spend time outside, and particularly if you work outdoors, be sure to take frequent breaks that include time to rehydrate and cool down in the shade.

 Strenuous activity can make it even easier to overheat on a hot day, so you may want to consider swapping your outdoor workouts for indoor ones.

-If you can't exercise at home, set your alarm and plan for an early morning outdoor workout.
-While you may be tempted into thinking that an evening run may be safe, know that the evenings often don't cool down as much as you'd expect during a heat wave.
+If you can't exercise at home, set your alarm and plan for an early morning workout outside.
+While you may be tempted into thinking that an evening run is okay, know that the evenings often don't cool down as much as you'd expect during a heat wave.

 Alcohol does more than impair your motor skills and judgement, it can also impair your body's ability to regulate your temperature.